 supporting clients to build their confidence and enhance their self-esteem

-working with medical staff to help diagnose emotional or psychological disorders, identify problems and work out treatment plans.
+working with other healthcare, social services or education professionals, to help diagnose emotional or psychological disorders, identify problems and work out treatment plans.

 Outside the NHS your income would vary according to whether you were freelance or employed.